By the end of this section, you will be able to:

 - Explain the difference between mass and weight

-- Explain why falling objects on Earth are never truly in free fall
+- Explain why objects falling through the air are never truly in free fall

 - Describe the concept of weightlessness